mozilla-ai/lm-buddy/README.md

 See the `examples/configs` folder for examples of the configuration structure.
 For a full end-to-end interactive workflow running from within Flamingo, see the sample notebooks.

+## Workflow

+There are several possible workflows:

+1) A workflow for users on Ray
+2) A workflow for users on GPU-based machines
+3) A workflow for library developers and maintainers.

+For all workflow examples, (see `/examples`)

+## User Ray Workflow

+The user starts by pip-installing `mzai-flamingo` into a new project environment and creating a directory for their experiment jobs.
+In that new directory, create a a YAML config file
+(see `/examples`).

+This file can then be passed as an argument via Flamingo CLI.

 ### Ray Usage
 When submitting a job to Ray, the above commands should be used as your job entrypoints.
 An additional option is to wrap the Flamingo submission in a Python script that sets up the Ray client and additional parameters and is then passed to Ray's Job Submission SDK.